ynacastillo/ynacastillo/README.md

 <h1 align="center">Hi 👋, I'm Lina Mae  (aka Yna)</h1>
-<h3 align="center"> A Noob Prog-Grammer</h3>
+<h6 align="center"> Programmer In Progress </h6>
-<h3 align="left">.
-Hi !
-I'm Lina Mae.
-Hoping to learn new things from Programming.
+<h6 align="left">.
+I'm hoping to learn new things from Programming.
 Aspiring to be a Software Engineer in the near future, currently I'm still learning HTML, CSS and JS.

 </body>